sheltermanager/asm3/doc/manual/wordkeys.rst

-Movement keys are available for documents generated either from the Move->Adopt screen, or from the animal details screen (in which case the animal's active movement is assumed if it has one).
+Movement keys are available for documents generated either from the Move->Adopt screen, or from the animal details screen (in which case the animal's active movement is assumed if it has one) or movement tabs.
 Since movements tie together animals and owners, all of the animal and owner keys are also available for movements.

-AdoptionID
+MovementDate
+    The date the animal was moved (whatever the type) MovementType
+    The movement type (eg: Adoption, Foster, Transfer, etc) MovementNumber
-    The adoption number
+    The movement number
+InsuranceNumber
+    If your shelter insures animals as they are adopted, the insurance number ReservationDate
+    The date the animal was reserved (if it's a reserve record) ReservationCancelledDate
+    The date the reservation was cancelled ReservationStatus
+    The status of the selected reservation
+ReturnDate
+    The date the animal was returned from this movement ReturnNotes
+    The reason for return notes
+ReturnReason
+    The return category
 AdoptionDate
-    The date of the adoption
-ReservationDate
-    The date the animal was reserved (if it's a reserve record) ReturnDate
-    The date the animal was returned from this movement FosteredDate
+    The date of the adoption (if this is an adoption, alias for MovementDate) FosteredDate
-    The date the animal was fostered (if applicable) TransferDate
+    The date the animal was fostered (if this is a foster, alias for MovementDate)) TransferDate
-    The date the animal was transferred (if applicable) TrialEndDate
+    The date the animal was transferred (if this is a transfer, alias for MovementDate) TrialEndDate
-    The date the trial adoption ends (if applicable) MovementDate
+    The date the trial adoption ends
-    The date the animal was moved (whatever the type) MovementType
-    The movement type (eg: Adoption, Foster, Transfer, etc) AdoptionNumber
-    The adoption number
-AdoptionDonation
-    The amount donated for the adoption AdoptionCreatedBy
+MovementIsTrial
+    Yes if this movement is a trial adoption MovementIsPermanentFoster
+    Yes if this movement is a permanent foster MovementPaymentTotal
+    The total of any payments for this movement MovementCreatedBy
-    The user who created the movement record (AdoptionCreatedByName) AdoptionCreatedDate
+    The user who created the movement record (AdoptionCreatedByName) MovementCreatedDate
-    The date the movement was created AdoptionLastChangedBy
+    The date the movement was created MovementLastChangedBy
-    The user who last changed the movement (AdoptionLastChangedByName) AdoptionLastChangedDate
+    The user who last changed the movement (AdoptionLastChangedByName) MovementLastChangedDate
-    The date the movement was last changed InsuranceNumber
+    The date the movement was last changed
-    If your shelter insures animals as they are adopted, the insurance number

 Person Keys
 -----------